canewsin/zerunet/README.md

 ## IMPORTANT
 In the current state of development, getting a working prototype is the number one priority, and this means that some parts may be implemented in a way that is fast to write rather than fast to execute.
 It is also possible outdated packages will be used temporarily until it's worth replacing them with active ones or, alternatively, update them ourselves.

 ## Why do we need another ZeroNet?
 - Rust is compiled to assembly for maximum efficiency
-- Unlike Python, Rust has been designed with concurrency in mind, this means it will be able to run in multiple threads, reducing zite lag when doing many things in the backend.
+- Unlike Python, Rust has been designed with concurrency in mind, this means it will be able to run in multiple threads, reducing zite lag when many things are going on in the backend.
-- Rust has one of the best web server libraries: Actix, and a lot of what ZeroNet does is web serving.
-Actix is also an actor framework, and zerunet will be build using the actor model.
+- Rust has one of the fastest web server libraries: Actix-web, and a lot of what ZeroNet does is web serving.
+Actix itself is an actor framework, and zerunet will be build using the actor model for safe and intuitive concurrency.
-- A solid Rust implementation should be less error-prone
+- A solid Rust implementation should be less error-prone due to its really strict type system and memory ownership.
-- There's a lot of features I'd like to see in ZeroNet:
+- This will allow me to implement additional features I'd like to see in ZeroNet:
-  - I2P, LokiNet support
+  - Peer connections over I2P and LokiNet
+  - Integrate IPFS, RetroShare, GnuNet or even Freenet
+  - Store measurements and logs in InfluxDB for optimization during development, as well as end-user monitoring of resources used by zerunet.
-  - IPFS, RetroShare, GnuNet or even Freenet integration When porting ZeroNet to Rust, I'll keep these in mind when structuring my code.
+  When porting ZeroNet to Rust, I'll keep these in mind when structuring my code.

 ## Code of Conduct
 Code of Conducts are for wussies, anyone is welcome to contribute to zerunet or use it in any way they deem useful.
-We do not care what crimes, fictitious or real, anyone is accused of having committed.
+We do not care about your past, your present or your future.
+We do not care about what crimes, fictitious or real, anyone is accused of having committed.
+Just write good code that does what it's supposed to do!

 ## Imported Libraries
 - Bitcoin utilities: rust-bitcoin